jordibisbal/maybe-php/resources/documentation/Maybe.md

 ## resolve(...$parameters): Maybe

-Forces an optional to be resolved, return itself but on Deferred, an *Maybe* from its callable execution return value is returned.
+Forces a maybe to be resolved, return itself but on Deferred, an *Maybe* from its callable execution return value is returned.

 If any *$parameter* is given, a new *Maybe* with such parameters is used on resolve, this is syntactic sugar so new two statement are equivalent.